 |

-member of the CORE Group since 2011.
-He received his PhD degree in Civil
+Garrido is a member of the CORE Group since 2011.
+He received his PhD degree

-Engineering in 2016 from IST, University of Lisbon, for his work on the
+in Civil Engineering in 2016 from IST, University of Lisbon, for his work on

 rehabilitation.
 He continued to develop this topic during his Post-doc,